 It is useful to get familiar with the right terminology as early as possible.
-Assuming that you want to learn as much about options as possible in order to get competitive and survive in this tough business, you will probably encounter other materials and books about options and knowing what all the basic terms mean will be necessary for you to understand what it is all about.
+Assuming that you want to learn as much about options as possible in order to become competitive and survive in the markets, you will probably encounter other materials and books about options.
+Knowing what all the basic terms mean will be necessary for you to understand what it is all about.

-For example, when dealing with option spreads and more complicated combinations of option positions, you will see terms like bull call spread, bear call spread, or bull put spread, which all sound similar, but as you might expect they have significant differences critical for your P&L.
+For example, when dealing with option spreads and more complicated combinations of option positions, you will see terms like bull call spread, bear call spread, or bull put spread, which all sound similar, but as you might expect they have significant differences critical for your profit and loss.

 You might even get to a situation when your online trading platform breaks down and you will have to call your broker in order to quickly close or adjust some of your positions.
 In such cases, mistakes in communication which might arise from using the wrong terms might cost you a lot of money.